Getting started with Spark

 Article content, in one of the supported formats: plain-text, markdown or HTML

-Step 3 - Upload articles into the Nexthink
+Step 3 - Upload articles into Nexthink

 2. Click Upload CSV file.

-• File processing occurs asynchronously and may take up to 15 minutes for large knowledge bases
+• File processing occurs asynchronously and may take up to 15 minutes for large knowledge bases.

 5